Limoncool/TOC-Project-2017/README.md

 ```

 ## Interacting
-*This is an interacting story.
+This is an interacting story.
 There are 22 endings.

 ### Initial
 * Type "0" to check out if the state is in the start state.
-    * Correct result will be "新的大冒險開始了......." on the screen.
+    * Correct result will be "New adventure begins......." in Chinese on the screen.

 ### Follow the instruction
 * The bot will ask you to type certain input to continue the program, just follow the hints.